sneycampos/setup-desktop-ansible/README.md

     - spotify
     - telegram-desktop
 - Downloads and installs the Warp Terminal.
-- Adds the current user to the docker group.
+- Adds the current user to the docker group to run docker without sudo
-- Applies changes to the docker group membership.
-- Checks if Docker runs without sudo.
 - Installs NVM (Node Version Manager) to manage multiple Node.js versions.

 ## Customization

-You can customize this playbook by modifying the `playbook.yaml` file to include additional apt repositories, packages, or configurations according to your requirements.
+You can customize this playbook by modifying the `tools.yml` and `docker.yml` files to include additional apt repositories, packages, or configurations according to your requirements.

 ## Notes